gnosis/dx-docs/source/cli.md

 It is important to remember that sellers can only claim their receiving tokens once the auction has finished.
 Bidders can claim the sell tokens they aqcuire (once they bid) anytime during the auction and can claim any additional increments in the future.

-We recommend bidders to claim tokens once the auction has ended in order to avoid unnecessary gas costs.
+We recommend that bidders claim tokens once the auction has ended in order to avoid unnecessary gas costs.

 #### 4. Withrdaw tokens from the DutchX smart contract